 How can the students in W.E.R.L.D. celebrate International Dot Day?

 1.The students will listen to the book, The Dot, by Peter H. Reynolds to kick-off this special day.
 It’s all about encouraging kids to discover how they can make a difference.

-3. No Smocks Needed to Make Your Mark- The students will create a masterpiece as they make their mark.
-Paint will splash across the paper with confidence and bravery.
+3. No Smocks Needed to Make Your Mark- The students could create a masterpiece as they make their mark.
+Ink will glide and swirl across the paper with confidence and bravery.

 We often think of bright colors as belonging to things that people create, like artwork or clothing.
 But in places all over the world, the natural world shows off its brightest colors, too.